 "Dad, why do you wear a big guy suit on top of your pajamas?"
 Though sometimes given, you would not want to publicise your unique semi-formal wardrobe during a conference call.

-Your regular workday now includes house chores, child care, a television series, and your cat that always steps on your laptop's shutdown button while you are typing.
-Proper household orientation and self-discipline are needed but not easy to implore.
+Your regular workday now includes house chores, child care, a television series, and a cat that always steps on your laptop's shutdown button while you are typing.
+Proper household orientation and self-discipline are needed but not easy to instill.
 Having a dedicated home office space can help you maintain a more conducive environment.
-This also helps in reminding your household that you are working.
+This also helps remind your household that you are working.
 Playing your favorite music through an earphone outside the conference and sharing your schedule with your family also makes a difference.

 5. As much as possible, do not work on your bedroom

 If there is a suitable place to work at home, it is not your bedroom.

 Being in bed sends a signal to your body to de-stress.
 Working in your cosy bedroom may inhibit your focus and deflect your productivity.
 On the other hand, it may lose your desire to sleep because you drastically program your body to work in a place where you are supposed to rest.

 If you live in a minimal space where you have to fit everything in, even your workspace, you may want to set up a home office in a corner away from your bed.
 Sit in a proper chair and place your laptop on a table to help you focus.
 Take the opportunity to exercise flexibility by working smart and setting boundaries between how you feel at work and at home.